ErikaD88/Remote_Work_Mental_Health_Impact/README.md

 What is the prevalence of mental health conditions among remote workers?

 Question 4:
 How do the number of hours worked per week and regional differences impact employee productivity in remote work environments in North America vs. Asia?
+Erika Dorsainvil/Lorelei Legg/Patrick Feeney